-Learn to draw in just 12 weeks Following a clearly structured program written by an internationally renowned drawing expert, Betty Davis, you'll move from "I can't draw" to "oh I think that might be quite good actually!" in just 12 weeks.
+Learn to draw in just 12 weeks Following a clearly structured program written by an internationally renowned drawing expert, Betty Davis, you'll move from "I can't draw" to "oh I'm quite pleased with that drawing" in just 12 weeks.

-Learn online earn from the comfort of your own home, no trekking across town to get to an evening class, no cold rooms or uncomfortable chairs, no fluorescent strip lighting or tea in polystyrene cups so often found in adult education centres.
+Learn online learn from the comfort of your own home.
+No trekking across town to get to an evening class, no cold rooms or uncomfortable chairs, no fluorescent strip lighting or tea in polystyrene cups so often found in adult education centres.
 Learn to draw surrounded by all your home comforts, in your favourite chair with an endless supply of tea, just how you like it.

-Be part of a group - Choosing to learn as part of a group really helps to ensure that you finish what you started out to do – learn to draw.
-Take away that option of shelving your learning or putting it aside for another day, week, month, year.
-Be part of a group of committed learners.
+Be part of a group - Be part of a group of committed learners.
+Learning as part of a group really helps to ensure that you finish what you started out to do – learn to draw.
+It removes that option of shelving your learning or putting it aside for another day, week, month, year.
 Embark on this learning journey as part of a group of like-minded people all wanting to learn to draw at different stages in their lives.
 Cheer each other on through the ups and the downs of the learning process making sure you don’t get left behind.

 Learn from an actual book!
 Yes, we’ll actually be learning from an old-fashioned book!
 There’ll be that real learning from a manual based on decades of scientific research about how to access the creative, visual side of the brain.
 So you can take the book with you to work and read it in your lunch hour or on your commute.
 Ah the pleasure of actually reading an actual book.

 Be part of a thriving online community Be part of a thriving, friendly and supportive community of people all in the same boat experiencing the same ups and downs along the way.
 Remove the isolation of online learning and connect with a group of like-minded people.
 You never know - you might end up arranging a real-life meet-up and gain a new friend for life!